 To be fair, The Hip’s early stages may have fanned the flames.
 Their breakout hit, 1989’s New Orleans’s Is Sinking, contains a ubiquitous Uncle Sam figure informing Canadians: ‘Hey North, you’re South, shut your big mouth.”
 A reference to the Free Trade Agreement negotiation –the defining issue of the 1988 Canadian Election– which sparked wide spread opposition to closer Canadian ties with the U.S.

 In 1996, Downie explained his change of heart to Charles Foran of Saturday Night magazine.
 “I was watching as nationalism began to metamorphose into something creepy and affiliated.
 Too much ill will was being generated by nationalistic feelings.
 I had to bail out."
-The Hip’s front man sardonically told a July 1st crowd that Canada Day was “a tool of oppression the man uses to keep us down."
+In 1992, The Hip’s front man sardonically told a July 1st crowd that Canada Day was “a tool of oppression the man uses to keep us down."
+A decade later, he took to shouting, "what has nationalism brought you?!
+Don't say you're better than anyone else!"
+It appears, over time, that the flag wavers up front didn't follow their leader.
 At their worst, the negative nationalists co-opt The Hip and their music as part of their quest to build themselves up by knocking Americans down.